chriscurl1538/load_following_decision/README.md

 This package also has the following limitations:

 - Energy demand data resolution must be hourly
-- Energy demand data must span the course of an entire year
+- Energy demand data must span the course of one year
 - Weather, location, and building information (square footage, number of floors, etc) must be specified in eQuest when simulating the building's energy demand

 ### Future Work